Omega-Reasoning/EAGer/README.md

     --seed 55
 ```

-➡️ `example_execution.sh` provides a simple example to run an experiment following the same format as above.
+➡️ `example_execution.sh` provides a simple example to run experiments following the same format as above.

 ---